arhadrian/work/content/index.md

 ---
 title: Welcome to my test
 ---
-The most important component in this preliminary publication is my [[FFCSU 2024]] project.
+The most important component in this preliminary publication is my [[FFCSU 2024]] project, but this is not available here.

 ---